TheTNB/panel/README_EN.md

 Recommended to use `Debian` for low-configuration machines, as its resource usage is lower than that of the `RHEL` system.
 For other machines, recommended to use `RockyLinux` | `AlmaLinux`, which has a longer maintenance cycle and is more stable.

-For other systems not in the table below (OpenCloudOS 8, Anolis 8, CentOS Stream 8/9, Debian 11, etc.), you can try to install it yourself, but normal operation is not guaranteed, and free technical support is not provided (theoretically there will be no major question).
+For other RHEL 9.x systems not in the table, you can try to install it yourself, but normal operation is not guaranteed, and free technical support is not provided (theoretically there will be no major question).

 CentOS Stream can be migrated to a supported system using the migration script: [CentOS 8/9 Migration Script](https://github.com/haozi-team/byecentos)